 - Inability to get pregnant

-Hashimoto’s and infection?
+Hashimoto’s and the microbiome?

 At the moment SIBO is known to be linked to Hashimoto’s but it is not known whether it is a cause or a consequence.
 One would feel it has to be the former.
 SIBO can be caused by antibiotic use and especially by Proton Pump Inhibitors like Omeprazole.
 It is also linked to poor ‘peristalsis’ (the electrical impulse that runs through the GI tract to keep food moving).

 What we do know is that roughly half of people with low thyroid function have SIBO and there’s even some evidence that levothyroxine can make matters worse!